briangershon/glitch-minimal/README.md

 Includes:

-* A simple app with one view via Express running on Node.js
+* A simple app with one view via Express running on Node.js v14
 * Styling with default fonts that look nice across operating systems
 * Prettier config
 * ISC license
-* Config for using nvm when running locally.
-Note that `.nvmrc` is locked to Node.js v12.0.0 since that's the most recent version on Glitch.
+* Config for using nvm when running locally

 ## How to run on Glitch